Performance Major (B.M.)

 1

-A B.M. piano performance major must take a total of two of these three courses: MUSI 771 Counterpoint, MUSI 781W Analysis: Form and Structure, and MUSI #782W Analysis: Form and Structure.
+A B.M. piano performance major must take both MUSI 701 Topics in Music History and MUSI 781W Analysis: Form and Structure.

 2